loop023/wtiberium/trunk/Docs/readme.txt

 	Added a tiberium prop (Only spawnable with Lua), Added the thermonium warhead,
-	Added a small, medium and large storage tank of every resource in the tiberium addon,
+	Added a small, medium and large storage tank of every resource in the tiberium addon, Tiberium now properly spawns on props,
+	Added a small harvester,

 	1.12 :
 	Better spawn heights for the entities,